25 November 2025

 Utilising Colour in BIM and Interior Design

-For example, our team at Adyantrix recently collaborated with a tech company, deploying a palette of blues and greens—colours scientifically proven to promote a sense of calm and enhance concentration—throughout their development offices.
-Using BIM, we highlighted how these subtle hues would light up the workspace, resulting in an environment that demonstrated a measurable boost in both morale and output.
+For example, our team at Adyantrix recently collaborated with a technology company during a significant office expansion, deploying a palette of blues and greens — colours scientifically proven to promote a sense of calm and enhance concentration — throughout their development offices.
+Using BIM, we highlighted how these subtle hues would interact with the building's generous glazing, demonstrating to the client how the tones would shift from cool and focused during morning hours to warmer and more restful as the afternoon light softened.
+The result was an environment that demonstrated a measurable boost in both morale and output, with employee satisfaction scores rising noticeably in the quarter following the fit-out.

 Practical Application of Colour Psychology